bendcarmen/query-builder/README.md

 *add a term to the new group*
 ![usage](./assets/screenshot6.png)

-**The user can also delete terms by clicking the 'X' it's upper right corner**
+**The user can also delete terms by clicking the 'X' in upper right corner of a term**

 ![usage](./assets/screenshot7.png)